Master the concepts of Salesforce in just 45 days Click here to know more.

-Bulkifying triggers means writing apex triggers using bulk design pattern so that triggers have better performance and consume less server resources.
+Bulkifying triggers mean writing apex triggers using a bulk design pattern so that triggers have better performance and consume fewer server resources.

-As a result of it bulkified code can process large number of records efficiently and run within governor limits on force.com platform.
+As a result of it, bulkified code can process a large number of records efficiently and run within governor limits on the force.com platform.

 /**** Bulkified Triggers ****/